 Dashes come in three sizes:

-- the en dash (the width of a non-proportional “n”),
+- the em dash (the width of a non-proportional “m”), which connects explanations or action tags with dialogue.

-- the em dash (the width of a non-proportional “m”).
+- the en dash (the width of a non-proportional “n”), which connects ranges of time or numbers,

 Generally, only the hyphen and the longer dash appear in fiction.